rwpalmer/Set-MPU-Local-Time-via-MQTT/README.md

      * MQTT callback logic (based on Particle MQTT library v0.4.29)
      * JSON parsing functions used by the callback log
 ---
+#### Activity:
-05 Mar 2019 - Prototype 1, Linux Code uploaded (documentation included in code)
+* 05 Mar 2019 - Prototype 1, Linux Code uploaded (documentation included in code)
-06 Mar 2019 - Prototype 1, MPU code snippets uploaded.
+* 06 Mar 2019 - Prototype 1, MPU code snippets uploaded.
-07 Mar 2019 - Prototype 1, DST transition testing completed ... one minor fix posted to MPU snippets.
+* 07 Mar 2019 - Prototype 1, DST transition testing completed ... one minor fix posted to MPU snippets.
 Prototype 1 proves that the concept is sound, and the code is relatively simple.
 The author is running this code on one of his Particle Xenon systems that already runs an MQTT client.
 Awaiting a March 10th DST transition ...
 ---
 ## Future Direction: TBD